Jaccob Slavin

-Jaccob Scott Slavin (born May 1, 1994) is an American professional ice hockey defenseman and alternate captain for the Carolina Hurricanes of the National Hockey League (NHL).
+Jaccob Scott Slavin (born May 1, 1994) is an American professional ice hockey player who is a defenseman and alternate captain for the Carolina Hurricanes of the National Hockey League (NHL).
 Slavin was selected by the Hurricanes in the fourth round, 120th overall, of the 2012 NHL entry draft.
+He won the Stanley Cup with the Hurricanes in 2026.

 An NHL All-Star and two-time recipient of the Lady Byng Memorial Trophy, Slavin has been cited among the greatest defensive defensemen of his era.

 Playing career

 As a youth, Slavin played in the 2007 Quebec International Pee-Wee Hockey Tournament with the Colorado Thunderbirds minor ice hockey team.